Types of Marketing: Overview of 10 Different Marketing Strategies

 Event marketing is a practice where businesses will host and use events to network and generate leads.

 You can see examples of this all throughout the year.
 Take HubSpot’s annual inbound conference for instance.
-This attracts inbound marketers from all over every year to spend a couple of days networking and gathering insight from other marketers and businesses.
+This attracts inbound marketers from all over every year who want to spend a couple of days networking and gathering insight from other marketers and businesses.

 Closing: